Paul M. Anderson Fellowship in Biochemistry and Molecular Biology

 The MMA Foundation awards a scholarship to students entering medical school on the Duluth campus who were raised in rural Minnesota, or are members of a medically underserved ethnic or cultural group in Minnesota, and who stated their interest in practicing medicine in a rural or urban underserved community in Minnesota.

 Dr. Lyle Munneke Scholarship

 The scholarship was established by the Family Practice Medical Center–Willmar to honor Dr. Lyle Munneke.
 Among his many achievements, Dr. Munneke was involved in the creation of the Minnesota Center for Rural Health and establishment of the Minnesota Rural Health Cooperative.

 Michael G. Neste, M.D., Scholarship

 This scholarship was established in 2010 by Dr. Michael Neste, Class of 1993, an interventional cardiologist who deeply appreciated the education he received in Duluth.
-He specified that his gift is awarded to a medical student in Duluth who completed their undergraduate work at a public college such as University of Minnesota-Duluth.
+He specified that his gift is awarded to a medical student in Duluth who completed their undergraduate work at a public college such as the University of Minnesota Duluth.

 Willis E. and Emma E. O’Connor Scholarship

 The scholarship was established by Emma E. O’Connor through the Willis E. and Emma E. O’Connor Charitable Foundation to confirm the continuing interest she and her husband have in northeastern Minnesota.

 Eva Victoria Olson, R.N., Memorial Scholarship

 Dr. Norman Olson created this scholarship in memory of his mother Eva Victoria Olson, R.N., who cared for people living in poverty including Native Americans.
 This scholarship is awarded to a student studying on the Duluth campus of the University of Minnesota Medical School who has demonstrated interest in practicing primary care medicine in rural Minnesota with preference given to Native American students.